Asheville’s Historic Art Deco

 Battery Park Hotel (1 Battle Square, now Battery Park Senior Apartments,), completed in 1924, stands on the site of the 1886 Queen Anne-style hotel by the same name.
 The original hotel was the first hotel in the South with an elevator.
 It suffered a fire the early 1920s and was razed.
 E. W. Grove, who had built the Grove Park Inn and before his death in 1927 had planned and started building the Grove Arcade, just to the south of the Battery Park, hired W. L. Stoddart of New York to design the 14-story, 220-room hotel.
 Stoddart designed a number of other hotels in North Carolina including the Sir Walter Hotel in Raleigh.
 Grove had the hill on which the original Battery Park Hotel leveled, a massive undertaking that required almost two years of work.
 The Neoclassical building, faced with brick with limestone and terra cotta highlighting, is relatively undistinguished.
 In his novel Look Homeward, Angel, Thomas Wolfe called the Battery Park the work of a “gigantic biscuit-cutter.”
 It was in the Battery Park Hotel where Tony Buttitta in the mid-1930s owned a bookshop and in the summer of 1935 met F. Scott Fitzgerald, writing about him in his memoir After the Good Gay Times.
 The hotel operated until 1972; in the 1980s it was converted to 122 apartments for seniors and remains so today.

-Biltmore Building (1 N. Pack Square, now headquarters for the Biltmore Companies and the local offices of Merrill Lunch), completed in 1980, was originally built for Akzona, a textile company that then owned American Enka, and named the Akzona Building.
+Biltmore Building (1 N. Pack Square, now headquarters for the Biltmore Companies and the local offices of Merrill Lynch), completed in 1980, was originally built for Akzona, a textile company that then owned American Enka, and named the Akzona Building.
 It was acquired by the Biltmore Company in 1986 and renamed.
 The prominent I.M.
 Pei & Partners firm of New York, which was also responsible for the glass Pyramids at the Louvre in Paris, the John Hancock Tower in Boston and the National Gallery of Art in Washington, DC, designed the seven-story Modernist building, but there is little evidence Pei himself worked on the design.
 The coated-glass windows reflect the Vance Monument obelisk, the Jackson Building and the Pack Park scene.
 The building is now signed as the Merrill Lynch building.

 Buncombe County Courthouse (60 Courthouse Plaza), completed in 1928, isn’t actually ugly, but the 17-story Neoclassical structure, clad in limestone and brick, sits next to the elegant and stylish Asheville City Building, making it appear chunky and pedestrian like an overweight car salesman escorting a stylish young model.
 It was designed by the Washington, DC, firm of Milburn & Heister after Buncombe County commissioners rejected the Art Deco ideas of Douglas Ellington.
 Milburn & Heister specialized in courthouses and had designed at least a dozen in North Carolina alone.
 One of the principals of the firm, Frank Milburn, had retired to Asheville in 1926.

 Citizen-Times Building (14 O. Henry Ave.,), completed in 1939, was designed in the International style by Asheville architect Anthony Lord, a founder of Six Associates.
 The ink-stained wretches of Asheville’s only remaining daily newspaper (now owned by Gannett) work in this four-story building, with limestone relieved by small glass-block windows.
-Printing and production of the paper was moved a plant near Enka and then to Greenville, S.C.
+Printing and production of the paper was moved to a plant near Enka and then to Greenville, S.C.

 Central United Methodist Church (27 Church St.,), completed in 1905, is of Gothic Revival design, with some Romanesque Revival elements.
 The architect was Reuben H. Hunt of Chattanooga.
 Central’s builder J. M. Westall was a brother of Julia Westall Wolfe, mother of Thomas Wolfe.
 Built on the site of Asheville’s first church, constructed in 1837, Central United Methodist is the oldest continuously operating church in Asheville.
 It has some 3,000 members.